52North/pubopen/communities/marketing.md

 ### Microblogging with Twitter
-"Twitter is an online social networking service that enables users to send and read short 140-character messages called "tweets". wikipedia There's a lot more to twitter than microblogging, butit's a start.
+"Twitter is an online social networking service that enables users to send and read short 140-character messages called "tweets" ([source](https://en.wikipedia.org/wiki/Twitter)).
+There's a lot more to twitter than microblogging, but it's a start.
 * http://webtrends.about.com/od/socialnetworking/a/what-is-twitter.htm
 * http://www.wikihow.com/Use-Twitter
 * http://mashable.com/guidebook/twitter/